MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/whats-new/index.md

                 <p>IBM MobileFirst Foundation v8.0 introduces support for Windows 10 Universal apps as well as Apple watchOS 2.IBM MobileFirst Foundation v8.0 introduces support for bitcode builds as well as Apple watchOS 2.</p>

                 <h3>Support for universal applications for Windows 10 Native</h3>
-                <p>With IBM MobileFirst Platform Foundation, you can now write native C# Universal App Platform applications to use the MobileFirst SDK within your app.</p>
+                <p>With IBM MobileFirst Foundation, you can now write native C# Universal App Platform applications to use the MobileFirst SDK within your app.</p>

                 <h3>Support for Windows hybrid environments</h3>
                 <p>Windows 10 Universal Windows Platform (UWP) support for Windows hybrid environments.
 For more information on how to get started.</p>